Employee Stock Purchase Plan: Everything You Need to Know

 What Determines a Tax Treatment?

-- The amount of time the stock is held within
+- The amount of time the stock is held.

-A qualified Employee Stock Purchase Plan stock held for a minimum of one year later than the purchase date and two years beyond the offering date will receive positive tax treatment.
+A qualified ESPP stock held for a minimum of one year later than the purchase date and two years beyond the offering date will receive positive tax treatment.

 Dispositions of Tax Treatments